SANA Program

 -

-SANA isn’t designed as a clinical mental health program—it’s a psychosocial support initiative grounded in a salutogenic approach, which focuses on prevention, emotional education, and creating safe, culturally attuned spaces for women to begin exploring their mental health journey.
+SANA isn’t designed as a clinical mental health program.
+It’s a psychosocial support initiative grounded in a salutogenic approach, which focuses on prevention, emotional education, and creating safe, culturally attuned spaces for women to begin exploring their mental health journey.
 Many participants are engaging with mental health support for the first time, and in rural coffee-farming communities, stigma around therapy remains strong.
-Starting with just two individual teletherapy sessions helps build trust and lowers the barrier to participation.
+Starting with just two individual telecounseling sessions helps build trust and lowers the barrier to participation.

 -